stefano-lupo/Micro-Coded-Processor/README.md

 Not r4, r3
 ```

-This page shows the processor making use of the functional unit in order to perform some arithmetic and logic operations on the values contained in the registers.
-The instruction contained at the memory address pointed to by the program counter is fetched, the opcode is then decoded and placed in the CAR.
-The CAR then points into control memory to the implementation of the desired instruction.
+This shows the processor making use of the functional unit in order to perform some arithmetic and logic operations on the values contained in the registers.
+The instruction contained at the memory address pointed to by the program counter is fetched, the opcode is then decoded and placed in the ***CAR***.
+The ***CAR*** then points into control memory to the implementation of the desired instruction.
 These entries in control memory contain the relevant FS encodings for their respective operations.
 The 5 bit FS code is then used to control the functional unit resulting in the desired operations being performed.
 The control memory also contains all of the required signals to instruct the datapath to ensure the correct values are present on the A and B ports for the relevant instructions.

 The Source A, Source B and Destination registers are all specified in the instruction contained in main memory.
 As discussed, when this instruction is decoded, the opcode is placed into the CAR, however the encoding for each of the source and destination registers are also decoded.
 These signals are then used to drive the datapath during the execute stage resulting in the correct registers being used as source registers and destination registers.